stitchdata/docs/_data-structure/table-schemas/integration-schemas.md

 intro: |
   {% include misc/data-files.html %}
-  For each integration that you add to Stitch, a schema specific to that integration will be created in your data warehouse.
+  For each integration that you add to Stitch, a schema specific to that integration will be created in your destination.
 The integration's schema is where all the data Stitch replicates from the data source will be stored.

   In this guide, we'll cover: